Banks Have Been Caught Red-Handed Committing ESG Fraud – or Have They?

 So what's going on here?
 Is Europe a hotbed of ESG greenwashing by devious banks and financial services institutions, all cynically trying to make themselves look greener-than-green when the reality is significantly grubbier?
 That's certainly how it appears, but there's more to this situation than meets the eye.

 As the European Banking Federation has been quick to point out, these are allegations of greenwashing, not legally proven cases of fraud.
-That’s hardly surprising, because there is no legal definition of greenwashing, at least not in the EU.
+That’s hardly surprising because there is no legal definition of greenwashing, at least not in the EU.
 Without that, the legality of non-compliance with ESG expectations remains a grey area.

-However, ESG is not just a nice little earner for firms that manage to tick the requisite boxes: for many it's effectively become a regulatory requirement, even though it’s not usually legally binding (yet).
+However, ESG is not just a nice little earner for firms that manage to tick the requisite boxes: for many, it's effectively become a regulatory requirement, even though it’s not usually legally binding (yet).
 That's because some of the largest investment portfolios in the world, such as pension funds, have chosen not to invest in companies that do not meet certain ESG criteria.

 The pressure to appear ESG-compliant is therefore immense.
 Banks and financial services firms that do not make the ESG grade are likely to end up with fewer institutional investors, a lower share price, less available capital, and may potentially even go bankrupt if they’re operating in a highly competitive market.